gitnacho/docs/vuejs-docs/ns-ui/AutoCompleteTextView/getting-started.md

 <snippet id='autocomplete-custom-tokens-template-vue'/>

-The {% typedoc_link classes:SuggestionView,member:suggestionViewHeight%} property allows you to have control over the height of the suggestion view.
+The {% typedoc_link classes:SuggestionView,member:suggestionViewHeight %} property allows you to have control over the height of the suggestion view.
 The `hint` property allows you to provide a text that will be displayed when there is no input.
 The `text` property allows you to change the autocomplete text or get the current user input.

 ## Apply CSS

 **RadAutoCompleteTextView** can be customized through [CSS](https://docs.nativescript.org/ui/styling).
 You can use the following type selectors to define the styles for the different elements:

 * **RadAutoCompleteTextView**: Can be used to apply styles for the whole component.